 In an ideal sleep environment you would not be able to see your hand in front of your face - i.e. the room is pitch black.
 But with the windows open, screens flashing and cabin lights on, this is never going to happen on an aircraft.

 Therefore an eye mask - and a mask that is comfortable on your head - is essential for biohacking your next trip.

 I've already explained the benefits of red light therapy and why I like to travel with a red light device, but I actually travel with two red light devices.
 The panel for external use as mentioned above, and the Vielight intra-nasal pulsed red light device (I use the 655 Prime - use code ALEX10 to save).

 Yes this another thing to put up your nose, but there is a good reason for this, the Vielight shines bright red light into the nasal cavity - targeting an area rich in blood capillaries.

-The 655nm Prime what I use when travelling, is great for full body and blood irradiation benefits, in particular it allows more oxygen to flow around the body and to the muscles whilst also reducing fatigue.
+The 655nm Prime what I use when traveling, is great for full body and blood irradiation benefits, in particular, it allows more oxygen to flow around the body and to the muscles whilst also reducing fatigue.